2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 ### Structual Pruning
 :rocket:Mamba-Shedder
 https://github.com/IntelLabs/Hardware-Aware-Automated-Machine-Learning/tree/main/Mamba-Shedder
 Following method BlockPuner, which is used in Transformer (LLMs) structual pruning.
+They deploy experiments in Mamba-1, Mamba-2, Mamba+Transformer, and Hymba.
+They prune components and subcomponents in different architectures and explore various structural pruning strategies of different granularities.

 🔥:BlockPruner: